When do courses take place?

 When can I start?

-Registration is held at the beginning of each quarter (August, November, January, April).
+Registration is held in August and January.
 If a student feels they have the prior learning of any course offered at the Learning Centre, they can work toward a prior learning assessment and recognition at any time during the school year.

 How long will it take to finish the course(s)?

 As with any other provincially mandated course, there will be 110 hours of class time for a full course and 55 hours for a half.
-The courses offered at Seven Oaks ALC will take either 9 weeks (daily) or 18 weeks (2 times a week), depending on scheduling and course start up time.
+The courses offered at Seven Oaks ALC will take 18 weeks (2 times a week) to complete, depending on scheduling and course start up time.

 What if I have a job working all day?